-I love this too: This morning I set the bin out for a two year old who hadn’t yet seen it.
+This morning I set the bin out for a two year old who hadn’t yet seen it.
 I got called away to answer the door, and got talking with a parent who was dropping off their child.

 I love seeing how creative even the youngest children can be when given open-ended, undefined materials to play with!

 - 21 Kid-Friendly Nativity Sets (that are built for play)